-If you are applying for a license, however, for the first time, if you wear eyeglasses, be sure to bring them with you to the MVD.
+If you are applying for a license for the first time and wear eyeglasses, be sure to bring them with you to the MVD.
 In addition, if you have not had your vision checked recently, or if you believe your eyesight has worsened, we recommend that you make an appointment with your vision specialist before visiting the DPS.

 In some circumstances, older drivers may have a restriction placed on their driver license.
 The types of restrictions vary, and are based on the results of your vision test, driving test, and the driving examiner’s assessment.
 A restricted driver license is intended to ensure that you are driving within your abilities.
 Some of the most common license restrictions are those that: